 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in the electoral swing state of Pennsylvania.
-Immigrants (the foreign-born) make up 5.9% of the state’s population, and over half of them are naturalized U.S. citizens eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 4.5% of all registered voters in the state.
-Latinos and Asians (both foreign-born and native-born) account for more than 8% of all Pennsylvanians and wield $33 billion in consumer purchasing power.
-At last count, businesses owned by Latinos and Asians had sales and receipts of $14.8 billion and employed more than 73,000 people.
-At a time when the economy is still recovering, Pennsylvania can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrants (the foreign-born) make up 6.3% of the state’s population, and over half of them are naturalized U.S. citizens eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 5.3% of all registered voters in the state.
+Latinos and Asians (both foreign-born and native-born) account for more than 9% of all Pennsylvanians and wield $36.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of $14.8 billion and employed more than 73,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Pennsylvania’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Pennsylvania’s population and electorate.

-- 4.5% (or 290,283) of all registered voters in Pennsylvania were “New Americans”—immigrants or the children of immigrants—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 5.3% (or 361,630) of all registered voters in Pennsylvania were “New Americans”—immigrants or the children of immigrants—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 - In Pennsylvania, 86.9% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.

 - In 2009, 87.6% of children in Asian families in Pennsylvania were U.S. citizens, as were 95.2% of children in Latino families.

 Immigrant, Latino, and Asian entrepreneurs and consumers add tens of billions of dollars and tens of thousands of jobs to Pennsylvania’s economy.